The Info-Metrics Annual Prize

 See also: Announcement Flyer

-The Info-Metrics Institute is pleased to announce the creation of the Halbert L. White, Jr. prize in memory of one of the Institute's founding Board members who passed away on March 31, 2012.
+The Info-Metrics Institute is pleased to create research prizes, in memory of Professor Halbert L. White, Jr., one of the Institute's founding members, who passed away on March 31, 2012.

 The prizes will reward outstanding academic research by scholars.
 An award of $2000 will accompany each prize, along with an invitation to become an Institute Research Associate, with the benefits that being an Associate provides.Prize winners will be recognized at regular meetings (either conferences or workshops) held by the Institute.

 We seek nominations of researchers from any discipline who:

 1.Have done outstanding work developing or applying statistical information-theoretic methods, which has had (or is likely to have) significant impact.

 2.Have earned their doctorates during the past decade.

 The Institute envisions awarding two or three inaugural prizes, hopefully spanning multiple disciplines.

 1.Nominations will be accepted from anyone (other than the nominee).